University of the Pacific

 formed purely for their own pleasure.

-a young horseman
+As a young horseman

 and now a writer of poems,